GitauHarrison/notes/load_multiple_users.md

     submit = SubmitField('Register')
 ```

 `Flask-wtf` provides several fields and validators that we have used to create the registration form.
 The first is the `StringField` which is used to collect a string of characters.
 Same to the `PasswordField` .
 The `SubmitField` is used to submit the form.
-The `EqualTo` validator is used to compare the value of the password field to the value of the confirm password field. `DataRequired` ensures that the field needs to be field, otherwise clicking the submit button won't work.
+The `EqualTo` validator is used to compare the value of the password field to the value of the confirm password field. `DataRequired` ensures that the field is not empty, otherwise clicking the submit button won't work.

 ### Display the Registration Form

-Within the `app/templates`, we will create a `register.html` file.
+Within the `app/templates` folder, we will create a `register.html` file.
 This file will contain the registration form.
 I will use `flask-bootstrap` to create a quick form.

 ```html
 {% extends 'base.html' %}